 5. Offline asset management

-When assets are offsite, there’s no internet connectivity.
-However, the unique RFID tags, barcodes or QR codes enable information tracking, even offline.
-Once the internet connection is restored, data automatically syncs with the asset management software providing real-time insights.
+When assets are offsite, thereโs no internet connectivity.
+However, the unique RFID tags, barcodes, or QR codes enable information tracking, even offline.
+Once the internet connection is restored, data automatically syncs with the asset management software, providing real-time insights.ย Offline capabilities ensure uninterrupted tracking even in low-connectivity environments.

 6. Instant alerts and notifications

 Asset managers are responsible to assign assets, plan their utilization and disposal.
-They also need to schedule maintenance for assets to avoid any unnecessary wear and tear which might reduce their residual life.
-With the help of a software they can set reminders and notifications to schedule the maintenance and inspection along with recording critical events.
+They also need to schedule maintenance for assets to avoid any unnecessary wear and tear, which might reduce their residual life.
+With the help of software, they can set reminders and notifications to schedule the maintenance and inspection, along with recording critical events.ย

 7. History tracking

-Asset management software keeps record of remote assets used throughout its lifecycle in a company.
-From the time of when the asset was manufactured to the time it was in the warehouse and transported to its final use, all tracking history is readily available in a form of custom report.
-You can check the dates, location and time, user access, and all other details about the assets.
+Asset management software keeps a record of remote assets used throughout their lifecycle in a company.
+From the time the asset was manufactured to the time it was in the warehouse and transported to its final use, all tracking history is readily available in a custom report.
+You can check the dates, location, and time, user access, and all other details about the assets.ย

 Implementing remote asset monitoring in your organization